 Check Your Elevator’s Safety Systems in Case of Future Entrapments

 After your riders have been freed from the elevator, it’s a good idea to have your elevator service company do a check of all of your elevator’s safety systems.
 In the unfortunate event that your elevator gets stuck again in the future, you don’t want to risk people trying to escape the cab on their own.
 Anytime a passenger attempts to exit a stalled elevator, it can create a life-threatening situation.
 It’s vital to ensure that your mechanical door restricting device is working properly.
 This low-cost device or upgrade will prevent passengers from attempting to climb out of a stuck elevator without qualified assistance.

 How Pincus Elevator Can Help

-The best thing to do when there is a stalled elevator or entrapment, is to call for help and wait for the elevator company or fire department.
-Please let us know if you would like more information on door safety devices and related safety issues.
-Most low-rise installs are done in just a half day; a little longer for higher rises.
+At Pincus Elevator we have a team of talented professionals to get your elevators back in working order as quickly as possible.
+We can also provide you with more information on door safety devices and related safety issues.
+Most low-rise installations are done in just a half day; a little longer for high-rises.
 This is a great investment for the safety of your passengers.
 Please call Tom Gibson, Sales Representative or Tony Belluscio, Vice President and General Manager at 610-738-4350 or email TGibson@PincusElevator.com or TBelluscio@PincusElevator.com.
-We look forward to working together and making your business the most efficient it can be!
+We look forward to working together!